 Raghu Reddy highlights that the cultural synergy of innovation between the two companies has enabled customers to discover and purchase Xiaomi products easily and enhanced the customer experience.
 Xiaomi disrupted an existing smartphone market segment by introducing innovative products at affordable prices.
 Gradually, other brands followed this trend.
 In parallel, Flipkart disrupted the e-commerce market by initiating various innovative solutions like cash on delivery.
 Both partners disrupted their respective markets, highlighting the spirit of innovation and collaboration in this exemplary partnership.

 Manu proudly declares that more than 95% of Xiaomi devices sold in India are made in India.
 Xiaomi has two manufacturing units in India which produce a Xiaomi phone every second during operational hours.
 The manufacturing plants employ around 6,000 workers, 90% of whom are women.
-The company’s understanding of the Indian users’ preferences are discernible in the product specifications — a distinct feature available exclusively on Indian handsets is Dual WhatsApp.
+The company’s understanding of the Indian users’ preferences are discernible in the product specifications — a distinct feature available only on Indian handsets is Dual WhatsApp.
 Most dual-SIM phones in the market can support only a single WhatsApp number.
 Identifying this gap, the Chinese smartphone maker innovated to overcome the technical limitation by enabling separate WhatsApp numbers on the same device.

 Over the past three years, Flipkart and Xiaomi have forged a healthy partnership.
 The Chinese giant has changed the way Indians perceive smartphones and made high-end technology affordable to millions of Indians.
 Flipkart’s platform has improved Xiaomi’s visibility in India not only as a top-class smartphone maker but also for other Xiaomi products such as power banks and accessories.
 Flipkart has helped Xiaomi reach a wider audience through insights to develop a global brand within India.